 A final consideration of water supplied to sports turf is salinity.
 In some regions of the country, irrigation water contains high levels of dissolved salts, especially reclaimed water.
-Excess salt in the root zone restricts the intake of available soil moisture by turftop the bleeding before it starts hydraulic connections.
+Excess salt in the root zone restricts the intake of available soil moisture by turfgrass roots.
+Generally, the level of salt in the water does not greatly affect the plant.
+It's when these salts accumulate in the root zone that problems occur.